Just enough time to:

 - and find everything alive, strong and healthy

-The high temperature has exceeded 60 degrees the last couple of days.
-And today’s temperature is forecast to be above 60 with little wind.
-Then, tomorrow the temperatures are predicted to drop and snow is a possibility.
-So, it’s time for a quick feed check today.
+It’s been above 60 degrees the last few days.
+And today has the same forcast.
+But, tomorrow the temperatures are predicted to drop and snow is possible.
+So, it’s time for a quick feed check.

-There’s only one problem, I’m chained to my day job till after 5pm.
-And the approaching storm is forecast to hit this evening.
+There’s only one problem, I’m chained to my day job till after tonight.
+And the approaching storm is forecast to arrive at the same time.

 - 3pm – beautiful weather, warm with light wind